ibm-cloud-docs/BlockStorage/dr-accessible-primary.md

 ## Starting a failback from a volume to its replica

 When your original source volume is repaired, you can start a controlled Failback to your original source volume.
-In a controlled Failback:
+In a controlled Failback,

 - The acting source volume is taken offline.
 - A snapshot is taken.